nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 ### README FILE W/ MOST BASIC STEPS TO RUN COMBINE ###
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Combine Twiki : https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideHiggsAnalysisCombinedLimit
-- A few remarks on Combine / datacards at end of README
+- A few remarks on Combine / datacards at the end of this README

 -----------------------------------
 *** INSTALLATION